Did you know that you can bring English Literature to life for your students either by going abroad or staying in the UK?

 For example, if your students are studying WW1 poetry, the opportunity to learn more about life on the Western Front for the soldiers will help deepen their understanding of the poems.

-And in the Somme, you can follow in the footsteps of Wilfred Owen, or visit key locations from Sebastian Faulks’ Birdsong.
+Meanwhile, in the Somme, you can follow in the footsteps of Wilfred Owen, or visit key locations from Sebastian Faulks’ Birdsong.

 Your trip could also provide your students with practical experiences of the text that they’re studying.
 They’ll have learnt more about the context in which the piece was written and they’ll have physically explored the text, helping to develop their responses to exam questions.

-In fact, we’ll be with you every step of the way, from now until you return home at the end of your trip.
-While abroad, you’ll be able to reach us with just one phone call, at any time of the day or night.
-And, with this comprehensive level of support while you’re away, you’ll be able to relax and enjoy the experience as much as your students.
+We’re with you the entire journey, too – from now until you return home at the end of your trip.
+While abroad, you can reach us with just one phone call, at any time of the day or night.